khulnasoft/ThreatMatrix/docs/source/Contribute.md

 This is the reason why it is important to add tons of logs in the application...if they are not available in time of needs you would cry really a lot.

-Where are IntelX logs?
+Where are ThreatMatrix logs?
-With a default installation of IntelX, you would be able to get the application data from the following paths in your OS:
+With a default installation of ThreatMatrix, you would be able to get the application data from the following paths in your OS:
-* `/var/lib/docker/volumes/intel_x_generic_logs/_data/django`: Django Application logs
+* `/var/lib/docker/volumes/threat_matrix_generic_logs/_data/django`: Django Application logs
-* `/var/lib/docker/volumes/intel_x_generic_logs/_data/uwsgi`: Uwsgi application server logs
+* `/var/lib/docker/volumes/threat_matrix_generic_logs/_data/uwsgi`: Uwsgi application server logs
-* `/var/lib/docker/volumes/intel_x_nginx_logs/_data/`: Nginx Web Server Logs
+* `/var/lib/docker/volumes/threat_matrix_nginx_logs/_data/`: Nginx Web Server Logs